loeiten/ml_nanodegree_capstone/capstone_proposal.md

 The data will pass through this module before the final prediction.

-The predictor module will be based on the model, taking one or more of the available ticker symbols from S&P500 (like GOOG, AAPL) as an input, yielding the predicted adjusted close prognosis.
+The predictor module will be based on the model, taking one or more of the available ticker symbols from S&P500 (like GOOG, AAPL) as an input and yield the predicted adjusted close prognosis.

-The modules will be made callable through a driver script.
+In the end, these modules will be made callable through a driver script.

 ### Benchmark Model
-_(approximately 1-2 paragraphs)_

-* (Checked) provide the details for a benchmark model or result that relates to the domain, problem statement, and intended solution
-* (Checked) Ideally, the benchmark model or result contextualizes existing methods or known information in the domain and problem given, which could then be objectively compared to the solution.
-* (Checked) Describe how the benchmark model or result is measurable (can be measured by some metric and clearly observed) with thorough detail.

-Although other models are freely available online (see for example the blogs in the [Additional resources](additional-resources) section), the model will be benchmarked against simple models of the adjusted close like
+Although other models are freely available online (see for example the blogs in the [Additional resources](#additional-resources) section), the model will be benchmarked against simple models of the adjusted close price, like

 * Prediction equal the latest day
 * [Ordinary least square](http://scikit-learn.org/stable/modules/linear_model.html#ordinary-least-squares)